Determining the Milky Way gravitational potential without selection functions: Conclusions

 We have shown that both the ``conditional'' and ``selection function'' variants of the Deep Potential method are able to accurately recover the gravitational potential in a mock dataset with a complex three-dimensional dust distribution that imprints fine angular structure on the selection function.
 In our mock data, the dust distribution has structure down to a scale of $\sim$0.25\,kpc, which corresponds to an angular scale of 15\,deg at a distance of 1\,kpc, or 1.8\,deg at 8\,kpc.
 In the real world, dust clouds have structure all the way down to sub-parsec scales.
 As the selection function becomes more complex, we expect the ``conditional'' method to outperform the ``selection function'' method, as the latter will struggle to accurately capture fine angular structure in both the selection function and in $\ln n_{\mathrm{obs}}\left(\vec{x}\right)$.
 The ``conditional'' method does not require learning either of these fields.
 Already at the resolution of our mock three-dimensional dust map, the model representing $\ln S\left(\vec{x}\right)$ requires $\sim$1.4~million parameters.
 In contrast, the model representing the full underlying tracer population, $\ln n\left(\vec{x}\right)$, which is unaffected by selection effects, requires just $\sim$47~thousand parameters (see Table~\ref{tab:hyperparams}).
 This discrepancy will become larger as the three-dimensional dust distribution becomes more finely structured.
 For this reason, we suggest that the ``conditional'' method is a promising approach for recovering the gravitational potential from real \textit{Gaia} data.

-This ``conditional'' Deep Potential method could be applied not only to \textit{Gaia} data, but also to spectroscopic surveys with even more complex selection functions or uneven sky coverage, such as SDSS-V. The key requirement is that $p\left(\vec{v}\mid\vec{x}\right)$ vary smoothly enough with position $\vec{x}$ that the conditional normalizing flow can effectively interpolate between patchily observed regions of the Galaxy.
+This ``conditional'' Deep Potential method is applicable not only to \textit{Gaia} data, but also to spectroscopic surveys with even more complex selection functions or uneven sky coverage, such as SDSS-V. The key requirement is that $p\left(\vec{v}\mid\vec{x}\right)$ vary smoothly enough with position $\vec{x}$ that the conditional normalizing flow can effectively interpolate between patchily observed regions of the Galaxy.

-\begin{contribution} TK originated the idea of using the conditional distribution function $p\left(\vec{v}\mid \vec{x}\right)$ to determine the gravitational potential, derived the mathematical formalism, wrote the code, ran Deep Potential on the test cases, generated most of the figures, and wrote the appendices.
-GG created the mock data for the test cases, generated Fig.~\ref{fig:mock_data}, wrote most of the initial draft of the manuscript, and provided advice and feedback on the method, code, and figures. \end{contribution}
+\begin{contribution} TK originated the idea of using the conditional distribution function $p\left(\vec{v}\mid \vec{x}\right)$ to determine the gravitational potential, derived the mathematical formalism, wrote the code, ran Deep Potential on the test cases, generated most of the figures, and wrote appendices \ref{sec:nn_details}, \ref{sec:additional_field_figures}, and \ref{sec:no_dust}.
+GG created the mock data for the test cases, generated Fig.~\ref{fig:mock_data}, wrote most of the initial draft of the manuscript and appendix \ref{sec:uniqueness}, and provided advice and feedback on the method, code, and figures. \end{contribution}